Technologicat/unpythonic/doc/features.md

 Dynamic variables are set using `with dyn.let(...)`.
 There is no `set`, `<<`, unlike in the other `unpythonic` environments.

+**Changed in v0.14.2.** *To bring this in line with [SRFI-39](https://srfi.schemers.org/srfi-39/srfi-39.html), `dyn` now supports rebinding, using assignment syntax such as `dyn.x = 42`.
+For an atomic mass update, see `dyn.update`.
+Rebinding occurs in the closest enclosing dynamic environment that has the target name bound.
+If the name is not bound in any dynamic environment, ``AttributeError`` is raised.*

+**CAUTION**: Use rebinding of dynamic variables carefully, if at all.
+Stealth updates of dynamic variables defined in an enclosing dynamic extent can destroy any chance of statically reasoning about the code.

 The values of dynamic variables remain bound for the dynamic extent of the `with` block.
 Exiting the `with` block then pops the stack.
 Inner dynamic scopes shadow outer ones.
 Dynamic variables are seen also by code that is outside the lexical scope where the `with dyn.let` resides.

 <details>